Royal Cache DB320 shabti types and shabti boxes

 The name means ‘Isis is in Ipu (Akhmim)

-Isetemkheb was Pinedjem II’s sister and his first wife.
 In the Cairo Museum I have counted 31 workers and 6 overseers.
 One shabti box Cairo Museum JE 26275 and second shabti box (attributed).
-Her her daughter Herytubekhet has been found in the Bab el Gasus cache
+Her daughter Herytubekhet has been found in the Bab el Gasus tomb

 Isetemkheb D